MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 From this point forward, log into your Office 365 account.

-Let us know if you have any questions or concerns.
+If you have any questions or concerns, let us know.

 ## User migration guides